neelsmith/kanones/nb.md

 ## Approaching Scala

 1. set up build space
+    2.  cp data files to build space, and rewrite in place
+    3.  cp fst files to buid space, and filter for list values
 2. compile fst
 3. test fst output for candidates
 4. develop wrapper class to assess candidates